AdrianBates/gogame/README.md

 # gogame

-An attempt at creating the rules of the game of Go.
+An attempt to use TDD to create the rules of the game of Go.